 The Other Story of a New Generation

-What changes and challenges in society today do inspire young artists from Morocco and The Netherlands to create their art?
+What changes and challenges in society today inspire young artists from Morocco and The Netherlands to create their art?
 How do they deal with tradition and their often international identity?
 A new generation of Dutch and Moroccan artists and cultural professionals will shine their light on the themes reflected in Cobra's exhibition The Other Story.
-Moroccan Modernism from 1956 until now; an exhibition in which artworks of 50 Moroccan artists are brought together.
-The works were selected by guest curator Abdelkader Benali.
+Moroccan Modernism from 1956 until now; in which artworks of 50 Moroccan artists are brought together.
+Guest curator Abdelkader Benali selected the works.

 15:15 - 15:30 Walk-in at Cobra Museum for Modern Art, Amstelveen